erebos12/git-advanced-tutorial/readme.md

 * Continuously update your local repo (`git remote update` / `git fetch`).

 * Commit early and often, even when changes are not final!
 In case the commit history looks shabby, you know now how to fix that ;-) (`git rebase -i HEAD~x`)
+  - **_Rule-of-thumb_**: Commit every time when you reached a clean state (e.g. running tests).
+Do the commit in the same way you would press Ctrl+S in your editor!

 * Best tutorials:
   - `man git-<command>`